 Mt.
 Labo rescinded the previous settlement agreement with its joint venture partner, Galeo due to non-performance and had served notice of termination and arbitration during the prior year.
-During the quarter following a 60 day notice period pursuant to the Joint Venture Agreement, the joint venture was automatically terminated on January 31, 2017, due to Galeo not remedying the notified breaches of the Joint Venture Agreement.
-Galeo is disputing this position.
-As part of the litigation process, Galeo has commenced a number of nuisance and harassment actions, including the arrest of 2 officers of Mt.
-Labo, without proper foundation.
-Mt.
-Labo obviously does not believe arbitration necessarily results in sensible business outcomes and will likely cause a delay to operational activities, but believes it is the only avenue available to it, to protect its interests from the ongoing misconduct of Galeo and its founder.
+During the March quarter following a 60 day notice period pursuant to the JVA, the joint venture was automatically terminated on January 31, 2017, due to Galeo not remedying the notified breaches of the JVA.